vimalvatsa/Portfolio-Optimisation/README.md

 Views about the stocks that comprise the portfolio.
 We can have absolute views like return on Google stock is 2%, in the near future.
 We can have relative views, for example, return on Amazon’s stock will be greater than Apple’s stock by 1%.
 In practice, relative views are more common and we will use them for our discussion.

-Example given in the notes attached - refer (II).
+Example given in the notes attached - refer (II) in Handwritten Notes

      Implied Returns + Investor Views = Expected Returns

-The risk(uncertainty with the expected returns) is represented by using the variance covariance matrix (S). - refer (II)
+The risk(uncertainty with the expected returns) is represented by using the variance covariance matrix (S). - refer (II) in Handwritten Notes

 Measure of confidence about our expected implied equilibrium returns- S^(-1).